 Most college-aged students are still trying to decide on their ideal career when they begin their undergraduate education.
 One may settle on a major and degree path early on, but students mature in their ideals and goals, and what once was right for someone may not be right a few years later.
 This is perfectly natural in life, although some feel chained to a chosen career forever.
 This doesn’t have to be the case at all.
 Nearly all Masters programmes accept applicants with degrees from different fields as long as the degrees were conveyed by an accredited school, and even then, it is up to the school admission policies.

-Surprisingly, the focus of your Bachelors degree is rarely of concern to a school or university’s admissions office.
-What may be the most important – keeping in mind that schools differ in their priorities and prerequisites for admission – is to show you have a Bachelors degree in any field, relevant professional experience and typically a GRE or other similar test score.
 All things being equal, an admissions officer may give preference to an applicant with a demonstrated interest in a particular field of study, but that certainly is not the case every time.

 If the school(s) you are considering require a standardised test for admission, the most common one accepted is the Graduate Record Examination (GRE).
 This is a general-knowledge course that gauges your overall preparedness when it comes to post-graduate study.

 Some schools require a more specialised standardised test if the programme concentration is in a specific field.
-For example, many B-schools or MBA programmes require its students to submit their score from their Graduate Management Admission Test (GMAT), just like programmes in medicine may require the Medical College Admission Test (MCAT) and a law school may require the Law School Admission Test (LSAT).
+For example, many business schools or MBA programmes require its students to submit their score from their Graduate Management Admission Test (GMAT), just like programmes in medicine may require the Medical College Admission Test (MCAT) and a law school may require the Law School Admission Test (LSAT).

 It is possible that the school you wish to attend does not require any standardised test for admission.
-That is the case with the Business School Lausanne (Switzerland) MBA programme, which does not require the GRE or the GMAT, but does require professional experience.

 In lieu of, or in addition to, a Bachelors degree in a field closely related to the Masters degree you seek, some schools and universities require a minimum level of professional experience.
 That experience typically must be relevant to the degree programme, so a Masters degree in management would likely require either a Bachelors degree in a management field or a few years of professional management experience.
 Some may require both.
 Again, check with the individual schools for their prerequisites.